Address: Maison de la Paix, Chemin Eugène-Rigot 2D, 1211 Geneva, Switzerland

-Our work is used in the verification of the safety, performance, and interoperability of electric and electronic devices and systems such as mobile phones, refrigerators, office and medical equipment, or electricity generation.
-It also helps accelerate digitisation, arteficial inteligence (AI), or virtual reality applications; protects information technology (IT) and critical infrastructure systems from cyberattacks, and increases the safety of people and the environment.
+Our work is used to verify the safety, performance, and interoperability of electric and electronic devices and systems such as mobile phones, refrigerators, office and medical equipment, or electricity generation.
+It also helps accelerate digitisation, artificial intelligence (AI), or virtual reality applications, protects information technology (IT) and critical infrastructure systems from cyberattacks and increases the safety of people and the environment.

 The IEC works to ensure that its activities have a global reach in order to meet all the challenges of digital transformation worldwide.
 The organisation covers an array of digital policy issues.

 AI applications are driving digital transformation across diverse industries, including energy, healthcare, smart manufacturing, transport, and other strategic sectors that rely on IEC Standards and Conformity Assessment Systems.
 AI technologies allow insights and analytics that go far beyond the capabilities of legacy analytic systems.

 For example, the digital transformation of the grid enables increased automation, making it more efficient and able to integrate fluctuating renewable energy sources seamlessly.
 IEC Standards pave the way for the use of a variety of digital technologies relating to intelligent energy.
 They deal with issues such as integrating renewable energies within the electrical network but also increased automatisation.

 In addition, IEC Safety Standards are an essential element of the framework for AI applications in power utilities and smart manufacturing.
 IEC Conformity AssessmentSystems complete the process by ensuring the standards are properly implemented.